Connecting Stacks to Ethernet

 Configure Ethernet settings for DHCP 1 (automatic)

-2. If ‘eth.dhcp’ is not set to 1, hover to the right of the ‘eth.dhcp’ property to reveal the green ‘edit’ icon, and click it to begin editing.
+Hover to the right of the ‘eth.dhcp’ property you created to reveal the green ‘edit’ icon, and click it to begin editing the property’s value.

-3. Change the value to 1, and click the green checkmark icon to confirm your change.
+Enter the value 1, and click the green checkmark icon to confirm your change.
+This is the only property you will need to create and edit for automatic DHCP configuration.

 Configure Ethernet settings for DHCP 0 (static IP)

-2. Hover to the right of the ‘eth.dhcp’ property to reveal the green ‘edit’ icon, and click it to begin editing.
+- Hover to the right of the ‘eth.dhcp’ property to reveal the green pencil icon, and click it to begin editing.

-5. When each of the six properties has been filled out correctly, click the ‘Save’ button to send your changes to the stack.
+- When each of the six properties has been filled out correctly, click the ‘Save Changes’ button to send your changes to the stack.

 Verify your Ethernet connection